Rokutann/npy.el/README.md

 ## Caveats

-* It slows down your Emacs startup process when you restore lots of buffers with `desktop-mode`.
+* It slows down your Emacs startup process when you restore more than several buffers with `desktop-mode`.

 ## Known issues